If you are experiencing issues with your Outlook, try these items one-by-one and hopefully one of them will help.

 Corrupted OST file

-To fix an OST file, you simply delete it and let Outlook rebuild it from the server:
+To fix an OST file for an Exchange account, you simply delete it and let Outlook rebuild it from the server:

 - Close Outlook.